mr5z/ExLang/README.md

 }
 ```

-Contracts can only be implemented by `service` types.
-A `dto` or `object` implementing a contract would imply external dependencies, which violates their guarantees.
+Contracts declare signatures only.
+No definitions, no default implementations, no fields.
+The implementing type is entirely responsible for the behavior.

+Both `service` and `object` types can implement contracts using `@Implements`.
+However, only `service` types can be bound in a module and participate in dependency injection.
+An `object` implementing a contract can be used structurally wherever that contract is expected, but is never DI-managed.

 ## Service